Miccighel/MichaelSoprano/hugoblox-migration/README.md

 hugo --gc --minify
 ```

-The initial preview contains the updated profile and bibliometrics, and renders
+The preview contains the updated profile and bibliometrics, and renders all
-all legacy publications and talks.
-The remaining work is to make the content
+legacy publications and talks.
+The remaining work is to convert the old front
-self-contained and convert the old front matter to the current HugoBlox schema.
+matter to the current HugoBlox schema.